Social Media Optimization – Grow the Social Media Presence of Your Business in 5 Easy Steps

 You should also ask for feedback on your business and be open-minded to criticism and constructive feedback.
 Your Facebook Business Page is an outstanding platform to address customer questions and service issues – make sure to login to your account regularly and / or set- up notifications for Facebook to send you a text message or e-mail every time someone posts something to your page.

 You should post new content to your Facebook Profile Page no less than three times per day.
 Content can include practically anything and should not only be about your business.
 In addition to posting specials, announcements, and features about your business you should also build up your page as a resource.
 In order to be a resource you need to provide broad expertise within your profession and post content that is consistent with your breadth of knowledge.
-For instance, if you are a personal injury attorney you can post information about recent news articles on personal injury law, risks and rewards of litigating personal injury cases, common mistakes made by personal injury lawyers, as well as links to the top rated personal injury lawyers within a given market or links to experts that deal with specific injuries such as qualified brain injury experts, etc. The idea is to add value beyond your immediate product or service – you will increase engagement and interaction on your page by posting often and by avoiding the itch to always be selling something.
+For instance, if you are one of many experienced Savannah personal injury lawyers, you can post information about recent news articles on personal injury law, risks and rewards of litigating personal injury cases, common mistakes made by personal injury lawyers, as well as links to the top rated personal injury lawyers within a given market or links to experts that deal with specific injuries such as qualified brain injury experts, etc. The idea is to add value beyond your immediate product or service – you will increase engagement and interaction on your page by posting often and by avoiding the itch to always be selling something.

 So when push comes to shove improving your search ranking in local results comes down to optimizing specific local SEO ranking factors.
 Here you’ll find detailed information on local search engine optimization ranking factors, including: